thomassutter/drpm/README.md

 ## Two-stage Process
 In this paper, we introduce the *Differentiable Random Partition Model (DRPM)*, a differentiable relaxation to incorporate RPMs into gradient-based learning frameworks.

-The DRPM is based on the following two-stage process
+The DRPM is based on the following two-stage process:

 ![Two-stage process](files/twostage.png)

 ## Installation